zapabug/madtrips/src/components/community/README.md

 ## Performance Considerations

-- The `SocialGraph` component now uses a failsafe mechanism to ensure it always renders, even with connection issues
+- The graph visualization now uses a failsafe mechanism to ensure it always renders, even with connection issues
 - Graph loading is optimized with timeouts and error handling
 - Image loading is done incrementally and cached
 - The cache system prevents unnecessary network requests and calculations